 Posted in: 28 June 2016

-28 / 06 - Published not yet reviewed given the importance of the fact
+Translated by Claudio Souza in 28 / 06 / 2016 - Published not yet revised given the importance of the fact

-Is news that follows, gives us greatest hopes about the PRO Antibodies - 140
+Is news that follows, gives us highest hopes for PRO - 140 Antibodies

 Lalezari J et al (Maddon P present).
 PRO 140 SC monotherapy provides long-term and complete virological suppression in HIV patients.
 ASM microbe, 2016.

 - Long-acting oral antiretroviral MK-8591 could represent 'paradigm shift' in HIV treatment and prophylaxis01 April 2016

 - Combination inhibitor BMS-986197 demonstrates good activity against HIV in early study18 March 2016

 - TAF / emtricitabine maintains viral suppression as well as TDF regimens with less bone and kidney toxicity25 February 2016